AcheronProject/AcheronDocs/pcbway/sponsorship.rst

 	.
 Picture of the label on the ArcticPCB.

 Also, aesthetics and feel are also affected by the quality of the edge cuts.
-Take a look at figure :numref:`silkscreen_5` to note how a PCB from JLCPCB has very rough edges; I have seen cases in some PCBFs where the edges are so badly cut that they are sharp and cut fingers and hands.
+Take a look at figure :numref:`silkscreen_5` to note how a PCB from JLCPCB has very rough edges; I have seen cases in some PCBFs where the edges are so badly cut that they are sharp and could cut fingers and hands.

 6. Customer support and my experience
 -------------------------------------